 You don't want your decision to become a burden on them down the road, so it's a good idea to get everything out in the open and make sure your family is on board.
 With some good communication and planning, this home can be more than a good investment for you -- it can also be an investment in their future.

-For more information on buying a home, check out the links on the next page.
+For more information on buying a home, check out the links below.